BURKINA FASO

 The Sahel is one of the most deprived regions in the world.
 It is home to several fragile and conflict-affected states, each ranking low on the UN Human Development Index and beset by multidimensional conflicts.
 These conflicts have created fertile environments for violent extremism and organised crime in an already fragile regional context.
 The region is also a source of criminal activities, including human trafficking and the smuggling of people, drugs, and weapons.

-Burkina Faso is currently 2 on the Global Terrorism Index of 2023.
-According to the 2023 Global Terrorism Index, there is a 50% increase in deaths due to terrorism in Burkina Faso.
-Deaths in the Sahel constituted 43% of the global total of terrorism deaths in 2022, compared to just one percent in 2007.
+Burkina Faso is currently ranked 1 on the Global Terrorism Index of 2024.
+Deaths in the Sahel constituted 47% of the global total of terrorism deaths in 2023, compared to just one percent in 2007.
+Over the past 15 years, the number of deaths due to terrorism in the Sahel has increased by 2,860%.

-The main drivers of violent extremism are youth unemployment, farmer/herder conflicts and governance-related grievances.
+The main drivers of violent extremism in Burkina Faso are youth unemployment, farmer/herder conflicts and governance-related grievances.
 VE groups exploit these tensions and insecurities by communicating narratives of injustice and by providing protection in exchange for loyalty.

 The programme in Burkina Faso aims to: